byoung5123/bouncingLights/readme.txt

 # Bouncing Lights

-Bouncing Lights is a simple program written in C++ using the SDL2 library to create an animated simulation of bouncing lights with color attenuation.
+Simple program written in C++ using the SDL2 library to create an animated simulation of bouncing lights with color attenuation.

 ## Introduction

-Bouncing Lights simulates lights bouncing around a window, creating an animated display of color attenuation.
+This program simulates lights bouncing around a window, creating an animated display of color attenuation.
 The lights move within the window boundaries, and their colors change based on their position and the attenuation equation.

 ## Features